Function irr

 • \(IRR\) = internal rate of return

-This function uses the Newton-Raphson method to find the root of the NPV formula, maxing out at 20 iterations.
+This function uses the Halley method to find the root of the NPV formula, maxing out at 20 iterations.